CreativeMellani/TravelingWithPurpose/README.md

 # TravelingWithPurpose

 We're creating a travel resource with locals in mind.
-Enjoying travel while supporting the economic and environmental climate of countries with input from natives by using
+Enjoying travel while supporting the economic and environmental climate of countries with input from natives by using local specific generated content.

+As a user I want to recieve up to date information on my travel destination When I search for my destination I will be given official travel advisory updates

 Possible Technologies: